learn-co-students/js-order-of-operations-readme-wdf-000/README.md

 2
 ```

-What happend, why are things out of order now?!
+What happened, why are things out of order now?!
 The answer is simple, `console.log(2)` won't run until the `$.getJSON` completes.
 Our code executes in order except when we reach the Ajax request.
-The order now looks like this.
+The order now looks like this:

 - `console.log(1)` executes.
 - We create an Ajax request with `$.getJSON`.
   - Our callback contains `console.log(2)` but `console.log(2)` isn't executed just yet.
 - `console.log(2)` executes.
-- Our ajax request completes and `console.log(2)` executes.
+- Our Ajax request completes and `console.log(2)` executes.

-## When something goes wrong
+## When Something Goes Wrong

 As we learned in previous lessons, not all Ajax requests complete successfully.
 Sometimes things go wrong and errors happen.
 When we add both success and error callbacks, order of operations is a little more confusing.
 In this next example, we run `console.log("Success")` only if the Ajax request completes successfully but if it fails, we only run `console.log("Fail")`.